 The 180° Shutter Rule

-The film industry has a rule of thumb that is often used to achieve natural-looking motion blur in video content called the 180° Shutter Rule.
+The film industry has a rule of thumb often used to achieve natural-looking motion blur in video content called the 180° Shutter Rule.

 The 180° Shutter Rule states that your shutter speed should be set to 1/frame rate x 2.
 So at a frame rate of 24 fps, the correct shutter speed is 1/48 sec.
 For 30 fps, a 180° shutter would be 1/60 sec.

 Since digital still and video cameras do not use a rotary shutter, some shutter speeds may not be available.
-To achieve normal motion blur in your footage, you can use the closest shutter speed.
+You can use the closest shutter speed to achieve the usual motion blur in your footage.

 Creative Use of Video Shutter Speed

 The 180° Shutter Rule is simply a rule of thumb to achieve normal-looking motion blur in video content.

 Faster shutter speeds can be used for dramatic effects.
 For example, the D-Day sequence in Saving Private Ryan was shot at a 45° shutter (1/198 sec) to highlight the explosions’ jerky motion and extreme detail.

 In contrast, slower shutter speeds can create blurry, dream-like sequences.